Australian Institute of Health and Welfare (2022) Health of mothers and babies, AIHW, Australian Government, accessed 18 August 2022.

 Smoking during pregnancy is the most common preventable risk factor for pregnancy complications and is associated with poorer perinatal outcomes, including low birthweight, being small for gestational age, pre-term birth and perinatal death.
 Women who stop smoking during pregnancy can reduce the risk of adverse outcomes for themselves and their babies.
 Support to stop smoking is widely available through antenatal clinics.

-One in 10 (9.6%) mothers who gave birth in 2018 smoked at some time during their pregnancy, a decrease from 15% in 2009 (Figure 1).
-Of mothers who were smoking at the start of their pregnancy, 1 in 5 (20%) quit smoking during pregnancy.
+Almost 1 in 10 (9.3%) mothers who gave birth in 2019 smoked at some time during their pregnancy, a decrease from 15% in 2009 (Figure 1).
+Of mothers who were smoking at the start of their pregnancy, 1 in 5 (20%) quit smoking during the pregnancy.

-The Australian Pregnancy Care Guidelines recommend that the first antenatal visit occur within the first 10 weeks of pregnancy and that first-time mothers with an uncomplicated pregnancy have 10 antenatal visits (7 visits for subsequent uncomplicated pregnancies) (Department of Health 2018).
+The Australian Pregnancy Care Guidelines recommend that the first antenatal visit occur within the first 10 weeks of pregnancy and that first-time mothers with an uncomplicated pregnancy have 10 antenatal visits during pregnancy (7 visits for subsequent uncomplicated pregnancies) (Department of Health 2021a).

-Around half of all births were non-instrumental vaginal births (52% of all births).
+Around half (51%) of all births were non-instrumental vaginal births.
 When instrumental births were required, vacuum extraction was more common than forceps (8% and 5% of all births, respectively) (Figure 2).

-Since 2008, the rate of non-instrumental vaginal births decreased (from 58% in 2008 to 52% in 2018) whereas the caesarean section rate increased (from 31% in 2008 to 35% in 2018) (Figure 2).
-The rate of vaginal birth with instruments was relatively stable over this time, between 11% and 13%.
-These trends remain when changes in maternal age over time are taken into account.
+Since 2009, the rate of non-instrumental vaginal births decreased (from 57% in 2009 to 51% in 2019) whereas the caesarean section rate increased (from 32% in 2009 to 36% in 2019) (Figure 1).
+The rate of vaginal birth with instruments was relatively stable over this time, between 12% and 13%.
+These trends remain when changes in maternal age over time are considered.